 University and language cooperation

-In the academic field, an extensive programme of French government grants such as the "France Excellence programme", the establishment in partnership of higher education institutions of excellence, for example with the École Centrale of Beijing graduate school and the Sino-European Institute of Aviation Engineering (SIAE) in Tianjin, and the signing of new academic partnerships, should help boost higher education exchanges between the two countries in the coming years.
-In the space of ten years, the number of Chinese students in France has increased ten-fold, with some 35,000 students currently enrolled in French higher education establishments.
+In the academic field, an extensive programme of French government grants such as the “France Excellence programme,” the establishment in partnership of higher education institutions of excellence, for example with the École Centrale of Beijing graduate school and the Sino-European Institute of Aviation Engineering (SIAE) in Tianjin, and the signing of new academic partnerships, should help boost higher education exchanges between the two countries in the coming years.
+In the space of ten years, the number of Chinese students in France increased ten-fold.
+In 2015-2016, 28,043 Chinese students were enrolled in a French higher education institution.
 Chinese students are thus the second largest foreign student group in France.
-The “Club France” network brings together Chinese alumni in France.
+France is the first European country and the tenth country of origin for foreign students in China with over 10,000 students in China in 2015.

 Language cooperation is seeing a rise in the number of students of French and Chinese, which reflects the desire shared by our two countries to learn the language and culture of the other.
 In 2015, some 100,000 secondary school students were studying Mandarin Chinese.
 Chinese is the fifth most widely taught language in France.
 Likewise, the number of students of French in China has increased sharply, especially at universities.